 Real Estate Law

-Real estate law, or property law, generally refers to the laws controlling the ownership or use of land in the United States.
-Real estate law is a branch of civil law that covers the right to possess, use, and enjoy land and the permanent man-made additions attached to it.
+Real estate law, or real property law, generally refers to the laws controlling the ownership or use of land in the United States.
+Real estate law is a branch of civil law that covers the right to own, possess, use, and enjoy land and the permanent man-made additions attached to it.
 Real estate law directly or indirectly impacts most of us on a daily basis, affecting homeowners, renters, landlords, home buyers, and home sellers.

 Real Property & Personal Property

-Specifically, real property is land and ordinarily anything erected on, growing on, or affixed to it, including buildings and crops.
+Real property is land and ordinarily anything erected on, growing on, or affixed to it, including buildings and crops.
 The term land, in its general usage, includes not only the face of the earth but everything of a permanent nature over or under it, including minerals, oil, and gases.

 Personal property, meanwhile, is anything other than land that can be the subject of ownership, including stocks, money, notes, intellectual property as well as intangible property.